Applied and Technical Studies

 At UFV, we can help put together the framework for a successful joinery career.

 The Joinery program will prepare students for entry into the provincial apprenticeship program, as well as directly into employment.
-Students will get a thorough introduction to the trade, and develop skills expected by employers.
+Students will get a thorough introduction to the trade and will be encouraged to develop creative skills when designing and building their shop projects.
+As well as learning to work with traditional hand and power tools, students will be introduced to the type of equipment found in today’s commercial woodshops, such as CNC Routers, Edgebander, multi head boring machine, and wide belt thickness sander.

 Concurrent studies option